 As a result, rules which specify user authentication, even without specifying the restrictions placed on authorized users, can only apply to IP packets transmitted from a host on which a user has already authenticated beforehand.
-Each filter rule can specify a check action (see Action column).
+A check action (see Action column) can be specified in each filter rule.